trevorwp/html5gen/readme.txt

 html5gen is a lightweight HTML5 markup generator

-You can build HTML programatically using javascript, writing it in a fashion that very closely resembles the markup of pure HTML that you are already familiar with.
-Because the framework is lightweight, you are free to keep it in its minimalistic form, or you may extend it easily such as adding templating functionality.
+Build HTML programatically using javascript, writing it in a fashion that very closely resembles the markup of pure HTML that you are already familiar with.
+Because the framework is lightweight, you are free to keep it in its minimalistic form, or you may extend it easily to the extent that it meets your specific needs.

 === Example Usage ===
 document.write(